adamtorres/importing-tutorial/readme.md

 $ python -m custom_http
 ```

 First step is to create the `custom_http.py` file and add in the bit that actually lets the `-m` option work.
+There is a `custom_http.py` in this repo which has the final content.
+If you are actually following along, just use a different name.

 ```python
 if __name__ == '__main__':